Kaulig Racing: Craftsman Truck Series

-On August 23, 2025, Kaulig Racing announced it will compete in the NASCAR Craftsman Truck Series for Ram Trucks in 2026, fielding up to five trucks including the No. 10.
+On August 23, 2025, Kaulig Racing announced it will compete in the NASCAR Craftsman Truck Series for Ram Trucks in 2026, fielding up to five trucks, including the No. 10.
 This marks the first time since 2012 that a factory supported team will carry the Ram badge in NASCAR.
+The No. 10 was announced after being used as a show car.
+On October 16, 2025 Kaulig announced that 2025 ARCA Menards Series champion Brenden Queen had joined the team.
 On October 29, Kaulig announced that Justin Haley and Daniel Dye will join the Ram Trucks roster.
+On November 17, Ram Trucks announced a "Free Agent Program" for the No. 25 truck for the 2026 season.
+While the drivers will not be competing for the championship, they will be eligible to win a prize from Ram Trucks at the end of the season, based on their individual track performance.
+On December 4, Kaulig announced its Truck Series numbers.
+On January 9, 2026, Kaulig announced the reality competition "Race for the Seat" to determine the team's final driver.